dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 WE NEED TO RENAME THE ACCOUNT FOR THIS TASK TO WORK SEAMLESSLY (we’ll tell you how to fix it if you don’t later….but it’s easier if you do!)

 ICP4i lets you have multiple accounts for connecting to each type of system.
-For example you could have a DEV account, a TEST account and a PROD account.
+For example, you could have a DEV account, a TEST account and a PROD account.
 Or you may have a USA instance and an EU instance.
 The name is what the integrations use to reference the correct account.
 You can connect your connectors to as many places as you wish – there’s no extra charge – all connectors are included.

 To rename your account, Click the three dots menu and click `rename account`